marmelab/ra-auth-acl/README.md

 );
 ```

-2. On your [custom authentication provider](https://marmelab.com/react-admin/Authentication.html#configuring-the-auth-provider), you have to return your access control list when the framework ask for it.
+2. On your [custom authentication provider](https://marmelab.com/react-admin/Authentication.html#configuring-the-auth-provider), return an access control list when the framework asks for it using the `AUTH_GET_PERMISSIONS` verb:

 ```js
 // authProvider.js